flatlining/blog/posts/ambiente-python-com-pythonbrew.rst

+.. title: Python environment with Pythonbrew
+.. slug: python-environment-with-pythonbrew
+.. date: 24-02-2013 20:05:33 UTC-03:00
+.. tags: python, linux, development
 .. link:
 .. description: A simple and direct approach on the creation of a python development environment using ubuntu and the pythonbrew and virtualenv tools
-.. tags: python, linux, development
-.. date: 2013/02/24 20:05:33
-.. title: Python environment with Pythonbrew
-.. slug: python-environment-with-pythonbrew
+.. type: text

 .. http://docutils.sourceforge.net/docs/user/rst/quickref.html

 .. role:: console(code)
     :language: console

 In this articles a simple and direct approach on the creation of a python_ development environment using ubuntu_ and the pythonbrew_ and virtualenv_ tools.